 Check all items carefully against the bill of lading.
 Inspect all units for damage upon arrival.
+Report shipping damage and file a claim with the carrier.
 Check the unit nameplate before unloading, making certain it matches with the power supply available.
 Daikin Applied is not responsible for physical damage after the unit leaves the factory.